zturtleman/sdlwiki/SDL3/CategoryForceFeedback.md

  return 0; // Success
 }
 </syntaxhighlight>
-You can find more information in this blog by Edgar Simo Serra: [http://bobbens.dyndns.org/journal/2010/sdl_haptic/ SDL Haptic In Depth]([https://web.archive.org/web/20130728040700/http://bobbens.dyndns.org/journal/2010/sdl_haptic/ Archive])
+You can find more information in this blog by Edgar Simo Serra: [SDL Haptic In Depth](http://bobbens.dyndns.org/journal/2010/sdl_haptic/)([Archive](https://web.archive.org/web/20130728040700/http://bobbens.dyndns.org/journal/2010/sdl_haptic/))

 <!-- #Remove this line and the ## below to use this markup if it becomes relevant to this category -->